JMJ

 “In the Beginning”

-Relying on the Holy Scriptures, we firmly acknowledge and faithfully believe that God, by His almighty word, created the entire universe out of nothing in six days.
+Relying on the Holy Scriptures, we firmly acknowledge and faithfully believe that God, by His almighty Word, created the entire universe out of nothing in six days.
 At last, from the dust of the earth, He fashioned the first man, Adam, and from Adam’s rib, He formed the first woman, Eve.
 He placed them in a delightful and fertile land – the earthly paradise – between the rivers Euphrates and Tigris.
 Adam and Eve were wholly blessed, yet their sin – breaking God’s command – deprived them of that blessed state.

 “Mankind Strayed: Virtue, Vices, and the Dawn of Civilization”